Psalms For Life

 you’ve driven them all away.

-I’ve been made a captive
+I’ve been imprisoned

 9 My eyes have grown dim with grief